Allan2000-Git/Allan2000-Git/README.md

 - Participated in MLH Hackathon and was shortlisted under Top 50 teams.
 - Participated in TechGig Code Gladiators 2023.
 - Participated in Hackathon Run May 2024 conducted by Persistent Systems.
+- Participated in Focus On Code by K. Ramakrishnan College of Engineering on Unstop.

 ## 📫 How to reach me